-Deptford Market Yard is probably ground zero for the new face of Deptford, a pedestrianised square of cafes and restaurants that surround the station.
-One of the best new restaurants in the area is Marcella, an Italian from the same team that run Artusi in Peckham, although Winemakers give them a good challenge for that title.
+Deptford Market Yard is probably ground zero for the new face of Deptford, a pedestrianised square of cafes and restaurants that surround the station but one of the best new Deptford restaurants in the area is Marcella, an Italian from the same team that run Artusi in Peckham.
 All in all, Deptford is a great place to visit for both Londoners and tourists alike, especially on Wednesdays, Fridays, and Saturdays when the street market is in full swing.

 The Albany has been in Deptford for over a century, becoming a radical community arts hub in the seventies before being rebuilt as an arts centre and theatre.
 Now the space hosts a diverse programme of events, including live music, literary festivals, cabaret, comedy, poetry, plays and more.

 This is the place to come for veggie and vegan food with attitude.
 The Waiting Room serves up meat-free burgers, subs, hot dogs and the like as well as pour a damn fine cup of coffee too.
 The cafe hangout also offers a book exchange, yes very arty and speak of, they exhibit local art on their walls too.
 Snazzy.